Sending FBA goods to Amazon: How to ensure your inbound shipment arrives safely at the warehouse

 Information about truck and container shipments can be found here:

-Not everything goes smoothly when marketplace sellers send their FBA goods to Amazon – especially when shipments do not comply with the requirements.
+Not everything goes smoothly when marketplace sellers send their FBA goods to Amazon – especially when shipments do not meet the requirements.
 Particularly those who are just starting with Amazon FBA need to familiarize themselves with the guidelines of the online giant.
-Additionally, there are also irregularities that are not the seller’s responsibility, but arise, for example, from a booking error by the executing Amazon employee.
+Furthermore, there are also irregularities that are not the responsibility of the merchant, but arise, for example, from a booking error by the executing Amazon employee.

-A lot can go wrong just at the goods receipt, as the overview page of this problem category shows.
-For example, the following are listed:
+A lot can go wrong just at the goods receipt, as the overview page of this type of problem shows.
+Examples include:

-All these errors can be actively avoided by sellers by familiarizing themselves with the requirements for the inbound process at Amazon and executing them diligently.
-The situation is different with the previously mentioned sources of error that the marketplace seller has no control over.
+All these errors can be actively avoided by merchants by familiarizing themselves with the requirements for the inbound process at Amazon and executing them diligently.
+The situation is different with the already mentioned sources of error that the marketplace seller has no influence over.

-Once the shipment has arrived and been booked at a logistics center, sellers can select the relevant shipment in Seller Central under “Inventory > Manage shipments to Amazon” and then access the “Content” tab in the shipment creation workflow under “Track shipment.”
+Once the shipment has arrived at a logistics center and has been booked, merchants can select the relevant shipment in Seller Central under “Inventory > Manage Shipments to Amazon” and then access the “Contents” tab in the “Track Shipment” workflow.
 The “Shipment Overview” page will now display the status of all units.
-Deviations between the delivery plan and the actual booked products can also be viewed in the corresponding column here.
+Deviations between the delivery plan and the products actually booked in can also be viewed in the corresponding column here.
 If items are missing or damaged after the inbound process at Amazon, there is the option to request an investigation.
 If Amazon takes responsibility and the item cannot be found, the seller will be reimbursed for the value of the product.

-Sellers can view the respective status of each product in the column of the same name.
-If the status is “Action Required,” there has been a deviation that warrants an investigation.
-In order for the investigation request to be submitted, one of the available options under “Action Required” must be selected:
+Merchants can view the respective status of each product in the column of the same name.
+If the status is “Action Required,” there has been a deviation that justifies an investigation.
+In order for the request for investigation to be submitted, one of the available options under “Action Required” must be selected:

-In addition, other documents are often required, which the seller can upload under “Select file” to investigate possible errors on Amazon’s part during the inbound process.
+In addition, additional documents are often required, which the merchant can upload under “Select File” to investigate possible errors on Amazon’s part during the inbound process.
 Such documents primarily include proof of ownership (e.g., the supplier’s invoice) and for truck loads, a delivery receipt (e.g., the waybill).
 Other information can also help clarify the deviation as quickly as possible.
 Amazon states:

 Example | Description |